EremesNG/OutwardBetterInventory/README.md

 - **Nielsjuh** for helping me test the multiplayer bits

 ## Changelog
+### v1.1.5
+- Fixed a bug with the salvage button on equipped items

 ### v1.1.4
 - Fixed a bug with the item context menu